NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sarkorian Survivor.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free boost.

 You're trained in the Survival skill and the Sarkorian History Lore skill.
-You gain the [[Feats/Forager|Forager]] skill feat.
+You gain the [[Forager|Forager]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*